Ant1r/ofxPof/README.md

 ### patch edition :

-Pof can be used with Pd just like any other external ; for this purpose it has to be compiled separately (into **buildExternal** folder), and can be distributed as a dynamically linked library :
+Pof can be used with Pd just like any other external ; for this purpose it has to be compiled separately (see **buildExternal**(linux, 32bit only at the moment) and **OSXexternal** folders), and can be distributed as a dynamically linked library :

-*	for Linux : pof.pd_linux
+*	for Linux 32bit : pof.pd_linux
-*	for Mac **(untested)**: pof.pd_darwin
+*	for Mac : pof.pd_darwin
 *	for Win **(untested)**: pof.dll

-When properly installed (the path of the library must be declared into pd prefs or into the application patch itself, and **pof** must be loaded with `[import pof]`) it opens an additional window where the drawings will appear, much like with [Gem](http://puredata.info/downloads/gem).
+When properly installed (the path of the library must be declared into pd prefs or into the application patch itself, and **pof** must be loaded, by prefs or with `[declare -lib pof]`) it opens an additional window where the drawings will appear, much like with [Gem](http://puredata.info/downloads/gem).

 ### patch execution :
 Pof can be integrated into a standalone application, using ofxPd.
-Given the portability of openFrameworks, this app could be ported to various OSs, in particular mobile ones like Android or IOS.
+Given the portability of openFrameworks, this app can be ported to various OSes, in particular mobile ones like Android or iOS, and rPI.
-This application can even be a "player" app, which loads a specific entry patch file at startup.
+This application could even be a "player" app, which loads a specific entry patch file at startup.
 This way updating the app just means transfering the new patch files into the device, and quit/reload the app (no compilation involved).

-For now, **exampleStandalone** folder allows to build standalone for workstation (only tested on Linux-32bit), and **PofDroid** is a test project for building an Android Pof player.
+Some demo app projects are included here : **exampleStandalone** folder allows to build a standalone app for workstation, **PofDroid** is for building an Android Pof player, and iPof for iOS.
 Their entry patch are set to `bin/data/pd/pof_main.pd`.

 ### releases :
 Check for latest binary releases [there](https://github.com/Ant1r/ofxPof/releases).